mernaAlghannam/mernaAlghannam/README.md

 <br><br><br>
 Currently Working On 🚀
 - Low-budget Recipe Recommender | Web Development 📝 <br>
-   - Current features: <br>
+   - Current features (still in progress): <br>
-         - Using Spoonacular API (https://rapidapi.com/blog/build-food-website/), you can input your budget, nutrients, and diet and the app would recommend cheap recipes based on your input.
+         - Using Spoonacular API (https://rapidapi.com/blog/build-food-website/), you can input your budget, nutrients, and diet and the app would recommend cheap recipes based on your input. <br>
+         - A feature that allows the app to recommend recipes based on the ingredients you have.
    - Next Steps: <br>
          - Input the end date of your ingredients.
 Then, the app will ping you when a food item is nearing its expiration date.<br>
-         - A feature that allows the app to recommend recipes based on the ingredients you have.

  - Twitter Text Analysis Tool- Background: Twitter has allegedly stopped moderating content and returned controversial leaders back on the plaform.
 So, I'm developing a tool that tracks how these changes impacted traffic on Twitter | NLP, computational social science📜⛏️